-Blessed with gifted mentors since early adulthood, forty years later, Janet has created opportunities and life experiences that truly exemplify her personal mastery of living more present and awake.
+Blessed with gifted mentors since early adulthood, forty-three years later, Janet has created opportunities and life experiences that truly exemplify her personal mastery of living more present and awake.
 It is with full purpose that she uses the contrast of life’s challenges to fuel expansion, happiness, and passion.
 Those who come into contact with her are beneficiaries of her compassion, humor and insight.
 All this along with deep skills of empathy, she has helped many move towards wellness and their own personal mastery.

 These Stream of Yes pages reflect how she has translated these qualities through art, healing touch, and life skill coaching.